Batalaka: Biography

-Arsenijević received his education during the First Serbian Uprising (1804–13) at the newly established grandes écoles founded by Ivan Jugović.
+Arsenijević received his education during the First Serbian Uprising (1804–13) at the newly established Velika škola founded by Ivan Jugović.
 One of his professors was Lazar Vojnović (1783–1812), who later delivered a posthumous speech in his honor.
 After the fall of the Serbian uprising in 1813, Batalaka fled to Austria, where he briefly stayed in Novi Sad before moving to Imperial Russia.
 There, he spent over a decade in Hotin and Chișinău.
 While in exile, he maintained connections with prominent insurgent leaders such as Karađorđe, Luka Lazarević, Vule Ilić, Janićije Đurić, Sava Filipović, and others.
 To support himself, Batalaka taught the children of wealthier Serbian refugees.

 In 1814, he moved to Hotin, where he served as a secretary, corresponding with Serbian commanders from across the Balkans.
 His proximity to Karađorđevo provided him with moral and spiritual support.
 After Karađorđe's death in 1817, Batalaka wrote two letters to Prince Miloš Obrenović expressing his desire to return to Serbia.
 His requests were eventually granted, and in 1827, he returned to Serbia, where he joined the civil service.

 Initially, Arsenijević held various administrative roles in Požarevac, Kladovo, Kragujevac (where Dimitrije Davidović gave him the nickname "Batalaka", which he is known as), Belgrade, and Smederevo.
 Following the dynastic upheaval in Serbia in 1842, his career advanced rapidly.
 That same year, he was appointed State Counselor and later became the chief ministerial envoy (kapućehaja) in Constantinople (1846–1847).
 He subsequently served as Minister of Education and Minister of Justice in 1848 and returned as Minister of Education from 1852 to 1854.

 However, the political upheaval of 1858 negatively impacted his career.
 After a brief period of detention, he retired alongside other state advisers and was housed at the Belgrade Military Hospital.
 Following his retirement, Batalaka dedicated himself to writing memoirs (1858–1864) and collaborated with Ilija Garašanin on issues related to national policy.